shirish93/shirish93.github.io/_innovation/nic-tu.md

 ---
+author: shirish
+categories:
+- national-innovation-center
+- mahabir-pun
+last_modified_at: '2026-08-04'
 layout: post
-title:  ""
+title: ''
-author: shirish
-categories: [ national-innovation-center, mahabir-pun ]
 ---

 ## REMEMBER TO CREATE A ROOT INNOVATION PAGE SUMMARIZING THESE, AND ALSO BRINGING UP OTHER THINGS HAVE DONE!